VictoriaKlyueva/Cat-generator/README.md

 # cat-generator
-The neural network that can generate photos of the cats
+The GAN that can generate photos of the cat's faces